-See our response to Question #11 above, particularly related to Overarching Considerations.
-As it relates to the Items I, II and III of Question #12, we would refer you to the discussion of audit as a credence good under Question #11.
-The lack of transparency from auditors limits the ability of investors to say that audit contributes as much as possible to the quality and reliability of corporate reporting, the ability to assess their satisfaction with the role of auditors, and the reliability of their work in a manner that inspires trust in capital markets.
-See discussion in Question #11 on AQIs.
+Competition & Audit Quality - The lack of transparency from auditors limits the ability of investors to say that audit contributes as much as possible to the quality and reliability of corporate reporting, the ability to assess their satisfaction with the role of auditors, and the reliability of their work in a manner that inspires trust in capital markets.

-Competition vs. Quality - As it relates to Item IV of Question #12, we would refer you to our response to the UK Competition and Market Authority (CMA)'s Statutory Audit Services Market Study where we highlight our global views on audit market competition.
-There we highlight that increased choice and competition without an ability to judge audit quality will not address the real issue of audit quality.
+Competition vs. Quality - Our response to the UK Competition and Market Authority (CMA)'s Statutory Audit Services Market Study highlights our global views on audit market competition and our view that increased choice and competition without an ability to judge audit quality will not address the real issue of audit quality.
 Refer to the excerpt from that response below: